Ronan Farrow

-Satchel Ronan O'Sullivan Farrow (born December 19, 1987) is an American journalist.
-The son of actress Mia Farrow and filmmaker Woody Allen, he is known for his investigative reporting on sexual abuse allegations against film producer Harvey Weinstein, which was published in The New Yorker magazine.
+Satchel Ronan O'Sullivan Farrow (born December 19, 1987) is an American journalist and lawyer.
+He is known for his investigative reporting on sexual abuse allegations against film producer Harvey Weinstein, which was published in The New Yorker magazine.
 The magazine won the 2018 Pulitzer Prize for Public Service for this reporting, sharing the award with The New York Times.
 Farrow has worked for UNICEF and as a government advisor.

 Early life and education

-Farrow was born on December 19, 1987, in New York City to actress Mia Farrow and filmmaker Woody Allen.
-He is their only biological child.
-His mother's family is Catholic and his father is Jewish.
-His given names honor National Baseball Hall of Fame pitcher Satchel Paige and maternal grandmother, Irish-American actress Maureen O'Sullivan.
-Now known as Ronan, he was given the surname "Farrow" to avoid confusion.
-His siblings have the surnames Previn, from those born or adopted during his mother's marriage to composer Andre Previn, and Farrow, for children she adopted after she and Previn divorced.
+Farrow was born in Manhattan, New York, to actress Mia Farrow and filmmaker Woody Allen.
+His mother's family is Catholic, and his father is Jewish.
+His given names honor National Baseball Hall of Fame pitcher Satchel Paige.
+His maternal name is from his grandmother, Irish-American actress Maureen O'Sullivan.
+He has 13 siblings, three of whom are deceased, all the product of adoption or his mother's prior marriage to composer André Previn.